Deepthi306/projectFRT/README.md

 # projectFRT
-# ✨  Project name ✨
+# ✨  Organic Store  ✨

 This is a web based application developed for Earth and health related based website in india